a-guess-at-the-riddle/a-guess-at-the-riddle.github.io/_posts/2022-03-1-quality-quantity-measure.md

 things to add:

-- list the properties (intensional specification) of the different number sets
+- list the properties (intensional specification) of the different number sets naturals, integers, rational, real, complex

 - Hegel and The Science of Logic seems to have covered very similar material...